Skip to main content

 Build Sustainable Communities

 Disaster management degree programs train individuals to build sustainable communities.
 Sustainability refers to community development that meets a community’s present social, economic, and environmental needs without compromising the needs of the future.
-It involves conserving natural resources, such as forests, avoiding overconsumption, such as overfishing, and using local resources efficiently.
+It involves conserving natural resources (forests), avoiding overconsumption (overfishing), and using local resources efficiently.

 Sustainable communities minimize their waste and limit pollution.
 They develop in ways that prevent harm to key ecosystems, such as coral reefs and wetlands, and invest in renewable energy, such as solar power, to tread lightly on the environment.